FuelLabs/fuel-indexer/docs/README.md

 - We use Docker to produce reproducible environments for users that may be concerned with installing components with large sets of dependencies (e.g. Postgres).
 - Docker can be downloaded [here](https://docs.docker.com/engine/install/).

-### `postgresSQL` and `SQLite`

-- We use PostgresSQL and SQLite to manage our database in the following quickstart.
-- Postgres can be downloaded [here](https://www.postgresql.org/download/)
-- SQLite can be downloaded [here](https://www.sqlite.org/download.html)

 ### `wasm`

-- Two additonal rust-based components required are wasm-snip and wasm32.
+Two additonal cargo components will be required to build your indexers: `wasm-snip` and the `wasm32-unknown-unknown` target.
-- Run the following command to install wasm-snip:
+- To install `wasm-snip`:
 ```bash
 cargo install wasm-snip
 ```
-- Run the following command to install wasm32:
+To install the `wasm32-unknown-unknown` target via `rustup`:
 ```bash
 rustup target add wasm32-unknown-unknown
 ```